Intracto/buildozer/README.md

 yarn add buildozer
 ```

-Once installed, scripts can be added to your `package.json`:
+Once installed, the buildozer scripts can be executed:

 ```shell
 # Using npm's script